Spotlight Lucky 15: four horses to back on Wednesday

 Last updated

-- Kempton Placepot perm: Graeme Rodway's selections for the £50,000 guaranteed pool
+- Salisbury Placepot tips: Harry Wilson serves up his perm for the £50,000 guaranteed pool

-- The Punt Acca: Richard Russell's three horse racing tips at Brighton, Pontefract and Yarmouth on Wednesday

 - Wednesday's free racing tips: six horses to consider putting in your multiple bets